Live dealers: how it works

 Behind the broadcast is a team of specialists, a technical base, a license and a streaming infrastructure that provides a real game without fakes.

-If you are looking for a balance between safety, excitement and atmosphere - live games with dealers are the best choice.
+If you are looking for a balance between security, excitement and atmosphere - live games with dealers are the best choice.

-See also: "What is better: live or RNG," "Strategies in live games," "How provably fair works," "Live casino technologies."
+See also: "Which is better: live or RNG," "Strategies in live games," "How provably fair works," "Live-casino technologies."